Frequently Asked Questions

 If you need to miss a class, please inform us as soon as possible.
 We offer make-up classes for missed sessions, which can be scheduled based on availability.

 The safety and well-being of our students are our top priority.
 Our dance follows all recommended safety guidelines, including risk assessments, safeguarding and child protection.
 Additionally, all our instructors are first aid certified.
-Unless communicated with the school Principal and/or teacher, children will not be dismissed to leave to go home alone or with unauthorised persons.

 We regularly update our website with news and events.
 You can also follow us on social media and subscribe to our newsletter to stay informed about upcoming performances, workshops, and other important announcements.